cchitsiang/awesome-stars/topics.md

 - [c15t/c15t](https://github.com/c15t/c15t) - The Developer-First Cookie Banner
 - [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
+- [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, queues, workflows, streams, and AI agents with a single core primitive with built-in observability and state management.
-- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
+- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
-Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, YouTube, GitHub, Discord, and more.
-Join our Discord: https://discord.g
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
+OSS alternative to NotebookLM, Perplexity, and Glean.
+Join our Discord: https://discord.gg/ejRNvft
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 - [rivet-dev/rivetkit](https://github.com/rivet-dev/rivetkit) - An open-source library for long-lived processes with realtime, persistence, and hibernation
 - [everweij/typescript-result](https://github.com/everweij/typescript-result) - Supercharge your TypeScript error handling with a powerful Result type that transforms chaotic try-catch blocks into elegant, type-safe code.